Photo: Sara Mc Key

 • buying things that last longer

-• selling and buying second hand.
+• selling and buying second hand

 • Choose high quality if you have the option.
 It is often sustainable to buy something of a higher quality that is more expensive but longer lasting.

-• Say “no thank you” to advertising leaflets.
-Put up a sign on you letterbox, “Nej tack, ingen reklam”, saying that you do not wish for any advertising leaflets, and contact the NIX-register to avoid personal direct mail.
+• Say "no thank you" to advertising leaflets.
+Put up a sign on your letterbox, "Nej tack, ingen reklam", saying that you do not wish for any advertising leaflets, and contact the NIX-register to avoid personal direct mail.

 • Find out if the product you plan to buy contains chemicals from the EU Candidate list.
 As a consumer you have the right to know this and the store has to give you an answer within 45 days.